PAGE UPDATED FEBRUARY 2018

 The Sandy Pate Bar, located under the Ian Greaves Stand at Field Mill, has free entry for all fans, and shows live sport on TV.
 The Sandy Pate bar will normally admit visiting supporters but sometimes they are not allowed in if there is a large away following.
+The bar now sells real ale produced by the Mansfield based Priors Well brewery.
 The pubs listed below are recommended by supporters, and they appear in no particular order

 THE TALBOT AND IL ROSSO